-We have completed scientifically rigorous clinical trials with vonapanitase in multiple potential indications.
+We have completed clinical trials with vonapanitase in multiple potential indications.

-Proteon has completed two multicenter, double-blind, placebo-controlled clinical trials in patients undergoing surgical creation of an arteriovenous fistula for hemodialysis: a 151-patient Phase 2 clinical trial and a 66-patient Phase 1/2 clinical trial.
+We have completed the first of two Phase 3 multicenter, randomized, double-blind, placebo-controlled clinical trials in patients undergoing surgical creation of an radiocephalic fistula for hemodialysis.

-Patients who received vonapanitase reported adverse events related to the AVF comparable to placebo over more than three years of follow-up.
-These events were consistent with the medical events experienced by CKD patients undergoing surgical creation of an arteriovenous fistula.
+Adverse events were comparable between vonapanitase and placebo arms of the study.
+These events were consistent with the medical events experienced by patients with CKD undergoing surgical creation of a radiocephalic fistula.

 Additional Potential Applications in Hemodialysis Vascular Access

-Proteon completed a multicenter, randomized, double-blind, placebo-controlled Phase 1/2 clinical trial in patients undergoing surgical creation of an arteriovenous graft (AVG), which is a synthetic tube that connects a vein to an artery.
-An AVG is considered an alternative form of vascular access for hemodialysis patients who are poor candidates for an AVF.
+We completed a multicenter, randomized, double-blind, placebo-controlled Phase 1/2 clinical trial in patients undergoing surgical creation of an arteriovenous graft (AVG), which is a synthetic tube that connects a vein to an artery.
+An arteriovenous graft is considered an alternative form of vascular access for hemodialysis patients who are poor candidates for a fistula.

-Patients receiving investigational vonapanitase experienced a non-statistically significant trend toward prolonged secondary patency (AVG survival), and fewer corrective procedures to restore or maintain patency.
-Patients who received vonapanitase reported adverse events related to the arteriovenous fistula comparable to placebo.
-Proteon may conduct additional studies of vonapanitase in AVGs.
+Patients receiving investigational vonapanitase experienced a non-statistically significant trend toward prolonged secondary patency, and fewer corrective procedures to restore or maintain patency.
+Patients who received vonapanitase reported adverse events related to the arteriovenous graft comparable to placebo.
+We may conduct additional studies of vonapanitase in grafts.